Todd-Kridel/TK-README-File-Generator/README.md

 The following files are "webm"-format video (higher resolution) and a "gif"-format video (lower resolution) that show a short demonstration of the usage of the program to generate a starting README file; and then the generated file can be updated in a text editor program and then uploaded/pushed to the a GitHub repository.
 The README file that now is in the project repository (URL at below) is the updated added-to version of the original auto-generated file.
 Only additional explanation/detail text was added to the file; there was not any new formatting/styling that was implemented.

 WEBM VIDEO (perhaps requiring a special video player app/extension association for viewing):
+(Click the video icon to download the better-quality video so it can be viewed on your computer.)
 ![an example webm video view of the program usage to auto-generate a README file with this application](./images/TK-README-File-Generator-Demo-Video.webm)

 GIF VIDEO: